WWE News: Huge Spoiler On Who Will Be WWE Champion After The ‘Royal Rumble’

 The WWE Royal Rumble is underway, and there have been numerous theories on who will walk out the winner of the Royal Rumble match, as well as claim the WWE and WWE Universal Championships.
 One theory is that the Undertaker will win the 30-man elimination match to set up a bout against John Cena at WrestleMania.
 Another theory states that AJ Styles will maintain the championship until WrestleMania, and will lose the title to John Cena in a triple threat match against the Undertaker.

 On the recent episode of SmackDown Live, Shane McMahon announced that the WWE Championship will be defended in an Elimination Chamber match.
-While the announcement was filled with mystery on why will be the champion come this pay-per-view exclusive to the blue brand, a recent advertisement has potentially spoiled the outcome of the Royal Rumble.
+While the announcement was filled with mystery on who will the champion be come this pay-per-view exclusive to the blue brand, a recent advertisement has potentially spoiled the outcome of the Royal Rumble.

 A week after the Royal Rumble, SmackDown Live will be inside the Key Arena at Seattle Center in Seattle, Washington, for the first time in two years.
 The site is promoting a double main event.